 |Pizzeria Trianon Da Ciro|

 Pizzeria Trianon Da Ciro (Via Pietro Colletta, 44/46) – just up and over the road from Da Michele, Trianon is another long established (1923) pizzeria.
-With over 450 covers across three floors and two wood burning stoves it seemed much more popular with Italians in the know that tourists.
+With over 450 covers across three floors and two wood burning stoves, it seemed much more popular with Italians in the know than tourists.

 They offer a wider choice than many Neoplolitain pizzeria, including their famous oversized ‘a ruota del carreto’ pizza.

 Pizzeria Di Matteo (Via dei Tribunali, 94) – another place popular with tourists, Di Matteo has a seating area but also serves takeaway pizzas and fried snacks, including ‘pizza fritta’.
 Not wanting to wait for a seat, I ordered a pizza to take away.
 Like all pizza in Naples, it was good but not worth the wait.